 When you run Boot Camp Assistant for the first time, it will prompt you with a number of options.
 The first option is to select the ISO image you want to use.
 Click the Choose button then navigate to the one you have created or downloaded.
 This will copy your Windows ISO file on to the USB memory stick so that you can install Windows.

-When you select this option, Boot Camp Assistant also tells you it will download the driver software for Windows on to the USB memory stick as well.
+Next Boot Camp Assistant will tell you it will download the driver software for Windows on to the USB memory stick as well.
 However, it will only download the drivers for Windows 8.1 and Windows 10, so if you want to install Windows 7 - which is still used by millions of people around the world - then you'll have to head back to the compatibility tables on Apple's website in order to locate the driver software that you need for your Mac, then follow the instructions to copy the drivers on to your USB memory stick.

 By default, Boot Camp Assistant offers to create a small Windows partition that is only 40GB in size, but you can use the slider control (the dot between the partitions) to adjust the size of the two partitions as required.